swaptacular/swpt_accounts/protocol.rst

 * MUST NOT impose unnecessary limitations on the time in which the prepared transfer can be committed successfully.
 If limitations are imposed, they MUST be precisely defined and known in advance.

-* If the requested transfer has been successfully prepared, a `PreparedTransfer`_ message MUST be sent.
-Otherwise, a `RejectedTransfer`_ message MUST be sent.

 FinalizePreparedTransfer